-Dungeons & Dragons 5th edition
+All official Dungeons & Dragons 5th edition

 classes and subclasses

-I find that it can be quite difficult to decide what subclass you want to play, given that there are currently 13 official classes and 123 official subclasses in Dungeons & Dragons 5E and they are dispersed through a number of different books and other materials.
-Clerics, with 18 subclasses, and wizards, with 13 subclasses, top the list with the most choice, while druids, with 7 subclasses, and artificers, with only 4 subclasses, have the fewest options.
-Bards and rangers have 8 subclasses each, barbarians, paladins, rogues, sorcerers, and warlocks have 9 subclasses each, while fighters and monks each have 10 subclasses.
-Be warned that five of those subclasses (4 cleric subclasses and 1 sorcerer subclass) are from the Plane Shift materials, are not well known, and are a bit odd and may well not fit with whatever campaign you are playing, but the rest of the subclasses are from the main published books.
-I have organised them all (I think- let me know if I missed any) here, alphabetically by class.
+These subclasses are scattered around a number of different books and online sources and can be difficult to find and challenging to compare.
+I have organised them all here, alphabetically by class.
 As with my list of races and subraces, instead of listing out all of the stats, I have instead just given a quick rough impression of what each subclass is about.
-That way, you can scan through them and see which ones interest you and then you can look more in depth into those ones.
+That way, you can scan through them and see which ones interest you and then you can look more in depth into those ones with the links I provide at the end of each description.
 If I posted the entire description of every subclass, it would take you days to read through them all.
 This is instead a way to help people get a grip on which subclasses sound fun to them, without making it a process designed to eat your entire weekend.
-If you are just starting out and want to keep it simple, go here instead, and you can start with the basics from the Player’s Handbook.
+If you are just starting out and want to keep it really simple, go here instead, and you can start with the basics from the Player’s Handbook.
 You can always come back here when you are feeling a little cockier about things.

 Which subclass is the best?